vimalathi/learning-hub/README.md

 Repository Structure

-The repository is organized into different directories for each topic / course, making it easy to find resources on specific areas.
+The repository is organized into different directories for each topic or course, making it easy to find resources on specific areas.
 Here’s an example of the structure:

+learning-hub/
+│
-machine-learning-specialization (Andrew Ng)
+└── machine-learning-specialization (Andrew Ng)
-    supervised-machine-learning-regression-and-classification
+    ├── supervised-machine-learning-regression-and-classification
-    advanced-learning-algorithms
+    ├── advanced-learning-algorithms
-    unsupervised-learing-recommenders-reinforcement-learning
+    └── unsupervised-learning-recommenders-reinforcement-learning

+	•	machine-learning-specialization (Andrew Ng): A comprehensive collection of notes and exercises from the popular Machine Learning Specialization by Andrew Ng.
+Includes: